How Modern BI Is Different From The Traditional One?

 In addition, the traditional BI wasn’t evolved enough, nor did it provide proper guidance or any appropriate recommendations for natural individuals.

 On the other hand, not every organization had many resources to follow a traditional BI and hire technical and data-analysis staff.
 They had to go with IT firms and did exactly what they said to them.

 One of the major things which could become revolutionary for BI is the A.I. technique.

 According to the consulting firm McKinsey & Company, there could be a shortage of up to 250k data scientists in the U.S. by 2024.

-Most small and medium businesses are trying to keep up with large enterprises who want their Data-driven insight even if they find ample amount of struggle to keep their data up.
+Most small and medium businesses are trying to keep up with large enterprises who want their Data-driven insight even if they find an ample amount of struggle to keep their data up.

 In the context of A.I.
 Gartner estimates that by 2020, augmented analytics platforms will deliver twice the business value that traditional BI platforms can.

-Smart analysis, visualization of data, and use of self-service can make the data analysis process much easier for us and for the next generation.
+Smart analysis, visualization of data, and use of self-service can make the data analysis process much easier for us and the next generation.